LGBT History, Holocaust Studies, American Civil Rights Movement

 Take a while to read some short stories, articles, essays through the eyes of a gay son of 2 German Jewish refugees

 Check out Articles Family Stories and Webpages that deal with the life of Rick Landman, and subjects exploring LGBT (gay) History, German, Jewish, Holocaust-related subjects.
 You will also find Series of blog pieces to explore the Lessons from the Holocaust or LGBT Rights Movement in greater detail.
-There is even a link to follow"The Memoir of a Gay Jewish German-American Pioneer - Riding the Arc of History" which is Rick Landman's book.
+There is even a link to follow"The Book of Rick- Living With Contradictions" which is Rick Landman's book.
 There are also webpages relating Rick's family background, including how his father was both an inmate in Dachau and an American Soldier who liberated Dachau.
 For more information, click on the icon.